mintpepper95/KnowledgeIsPower/Front End System Design/Examples/Facebook news feed.md

 6. Downloaded JS, `main.js` initialise the React app, and begins to render its components.

+---

+#### CDN to cache static files

+In this setup:

+- Your assets **live on your origin server** (e.g., Vite dev server, Express, or even Netlify).

+- The CDN **sits in front**, and **caches files on-demand** as users request them.

+This is how **Vercel**, **Netlify**, **Cloudflare Pages**, etc., work by default.

+**How it works:**

+1. User requests `main.js`

+2. CDN checks if it has a cached copy.

+3. If not, it fetches it from your origin (your app server), stores it, and serves it.

+4. Next time someone else requests it, it's served directly from the CDN.

+## What About JS, HTML, and CSS?

+Yes — they are also **static files**, just like images.

+When you build your React app (`vite build` or `npm run build`), you generate:

+- `index.html`

+- `main.[hash].js`

+- `style.[hash].css`

+- `/assets/...` (fonts, images, icons, etc.)

+You deploy **all of this** to the CDN (either manually or through automated deployment).

+The CDN then:

+- Caches them.

+- Serves them globally.

+- Can apply optimizations like Brotli compression, HTTP/2, etc.

+If you're using **Azure Static Web Apps** → **YES**, static files (JS, HTML, CSS, images) are **automatically deployed to a global CDN** behind the scenes.

+- You run `vite build` → this outputs files to `dist/`.

+- You configure Azure (via `azure-static-web-apps.yml`) to upload `dist/` as the static site root.

+After vite build, the output files in `dist/` is all you need to serve your react app in production.

+It's cause when you build, vite compiles your source code, jsx, tsx, ts, css etc, and minifies and optimises everything.

+Hash filenames for caching.

+And outputs a production ready static site to `/dist`.

+Note vite does auto code splitting for third party libraries.
+For react component level code splitting, we need React.lazy().

+When you `vite build`, Vite uses **Rollup** under the hood.
+It will:

+- Split **vendor code** (e.g., `react`, `react-dom`, etc.) into separate chunks.

+- Generate a `manifest` to track dependencies and optimize load order.

+* It doesn’t split your **own components*** without react.lazy

+We hash filenames because browser cache static files.
+If main.js changes, we want a new main.xxxx.js to distinguish it from main.yyyy.js.
+So browser sees it as a fresh file and refetch it.

+Client side production react app is considered a `static` site, as it's just a bundle of html, css, js and assets.
+It doesn't need server side runtime, it's just files that can be served directly via web servers or CDNs.

+When you visit a url with web app, browser sends a request to your origin server/hosting platform, for example azure static web app.

+For a hosting platform like azure static web app that supports CDNs, the request will first hits the CDN, which act as a reverse proxy.
+CDN cache HTML, JS, CSS at edge nodes (close to user)

+Checks if request files is in its file, if yes, serve it, if not fetch it from origin server.

+From browser perspective, it's talking to domain, `myapp.com`, but response may be served by a CDN node near the user.

+Once CDN delivers the `index.html`, browser parses it and see links and scripts, and thus request for more content.

+Again these requests go to your domain, CDN intercepts request and respond with cache if available

+Note for large media, like large videos and high quality images, it's better to store them in things like blob storage and get them in the app.

+---

 ##### Network performance

+Modern bundlers improve FCP and TTI via tree shaking ( smaller bundle ), code splitting (code splits vendor code only, so initial load is smaller), asset optimisation (minifying, compress images to webp), faster parsing JS.

 Modern bundlers like Webpack don't handle compression directly.
 Eg. gzip to compress Javascript.
 They encode files in a more compact format.